 What's the Difference Between Sgraffito and Mishima?

-Let's explore two of the most popular ceramics decorating techniques: sgraffito and Mishima.
+Let's explore these popular ceramics decorating techniques more in-depth!
 Both techniques can result in intricate, beautiful designs, but they are achieved through different processes.
 Finding the right technique to enhance your clay projects is no small feat!
 It can take years to refine and perfect your look and style, but trying new things is always fun, isn’t it?

 This process starts by applying a layer of color to an unfired, leather-hard piece of your pottery and then carving your design by scratching through the top layer to reveal the layer below.